-We are offering two Patagonia & Iguazu journeys in early 2022!
-The other one takes place from February 6th to 19th with an Easter Island pre-trip extension from January 31st to February 5th.
+We are offering two Patagonia & Iguazu Falls journeys in early 2022!
+The other one takes place from February 10–23 with an Easter Island extension from February 24–28.
 If you’d prefer that journey, please see RetreaTours.com/PatagoniaFeb2022.

 - This journey is triple carbon offset